efernie/express-subdomain-example/README.md

     }
   ```

-4. Do the same thing as for the main application but in the other subdomain folder with different folder/script names.
+4. Do the same thing as for the main application but in the other subdomain folder with different a script name.

+5. ```node index.js``` in the server folder.
+Then checkout projects.localhost to see the subdomain.